 - Preheat the oven to 325° F. Line two baking sheets with parchment paper or silicone mats.

-Put the Ziploc bag on a cutting board and slit it open.
+- Put the Ziploc bag on a cutting board and slit it open.
 Turn the firm dough onto a parchment lined board or counter; discard the bag.
 Cut into round cookies using 2-inch cutter.
 Transfer the cookies to the baking sheets leaving 1-inch between cookies.
 Refrigerate for 20 minutes.
-(See Note 3)
+(See Tip 5)

-Add confectioners' sugar; beat on medium speed until well combined.
+- Add confectioners' sugar; beat on medium speed until well combined.
 If mixture is crumbly, knead with hands until the consistency of Play-Doh.
-Form into 1/2-ounce balls (about the size of a quarter) and place on cooked cookies.
+Form into ½-ounce balls (about the size of a quarter) and place on cooked cookies.
 Flatten with hand.
 Refrigerate for 20 minutes.
+(See Tip 7)

-Drizzle excess chocolate over cookies.
+- Drizzle excess chocolate over cookies.
 Yield: 33 Ultimate Tagalongs.
-(See Note 5)

 - I used Jif Creamy Peanut Butter.
-I don’t think that extra crunchy would work here.
+While I generally use extra crunchy peanut butter when I make peanut butter balls, I don’t think that extra crunchy would work here.